aarkalyk/eightfit_challenge/README.md

 ## Thoughts on the task

 I think the task went pretty good overall.
 Had a lot of fun working on it, especially on the animations.
-It was awesome to see how `android` app went from laggy to super smooth instantly after introducing `nativeDriver` to animations 😍 I never noticed it before.
+It was awesome to see how `android` app went from laggy to super smooth instantly after introducing `nativeDriver`😍 I never noticed it before.
 I've also created a couple of reusable components which I'm already planning to use in future projects.
 So I killed two 🐦 with one 🗿, and a lot of 🐞 along the way :) Although it looks pretty good, I think there's still room for improvement.
 For instance, `AgeEntry` and `HeightEntry` screens look suspiciously similar 🤔 I think they could share some more code between each other.
-Open for suggestions 🤗
+Open to suggestions 🤗